-The weather has been so lovely lately I decided to do a lot of the schooling of my toddler outside in the beautiful fall weather!
+The weather has been so lovely lately I decided to do a lot of the schooling of my toddler outside in the fresh air!

 Here are some of the outside toddler learning activities we’ve done:

 I put some uncooked rice in the rice pot, hid the numbers 1-9 in it, and put magnetic numbers 1-9 on a clean cooking tray.

 Then she dug away looking for the number match!
 She loved this game and did it ALL.
 AFTERNOON.
 I kid you not.

 You could use the same idea to review other concepts you are teaching, such as shapes, colors, letters, textures, etc.

 Of course you can do it inside, but not only is it fun to learn outside, but it’s also a lot easier to clean up!

 My toddler loved loved loved this game!
 And it’s so simple and can be used to review anything you’re learning–shapes, letters, numbers, words and colors!

 I just drew big circles for her to jump into and wrote the letters I wanted her to review at the time.
 Then I would shout a letter and she would have to jump to it as fast as she could!
 Once she is reading words I’ll use the same idea to review her words too!